 England is often known as a land full of eccentrics, to outsiders anyway.
 All our idiosyncacires, our sense of humour, our Britishness – it may be mocked, but it’s one of the biggest reasons to visit England.

 Much if it is best summed up in this post on 50 Famous Quotes about England, taken from books, songs and straight up quotes from the rich and famous.

 Where to go hey?
 Pick your favourite from the list below and get inspired for your day out in England!

-- Discover the 7 Best Days Out in Gloucestershire for 2020
+- 15 of the Best Days Out in Shropshire

 - The BIG England 90s Quiz – 50 Questions & Answers

 - 9 Biggest Airbnbs in England for a Socially Distanced Trip